-British queen’s husband, Prince Philip, admitted to hospital
+UK queen’s husband, Prince Philip, 99, admitted to hospital

 The palace said the husband of Queen Elizabeth II was admitted to the private King Edward VII Hospital on Tuesday evening.

 It called the admission “a precautionary measure” taken on the advice of Philip’s doctor.
-The palace said Philip is expected to remain in the hospital for a few days of “observation and rest.”
+The palace said he is expected to remain for a few days of “observation and rest.”

+His illness is not related to COVID-19.
+The queen and Philip were vaccinated against the coronavirus in early January.

 Philip, also known as the Duke of Edinburgh, retired from public duties in 2017 and rarely appears in public.